tldr-pages/tldr/pages/osx/cot.md

 `cot {{path/to/file1 path/to/file2 ...}}`

-- Open and wait until finished editing a specific file:
+- Open a specific file in the foreground (blocking the terminal until the editor is closed):

 `cot --wait {{path/to/file}}`